 The Length of Your Menstrual Cycle

-It may be obvious that if you’re not getting a period then you aren’t ovulating — something you’ll want to talk to your doctor about.
-But even if you are getting your period, the length of it can have a direct impact on your ability to conceive.
+It may be obvious that if you’re not getting a period then you aren’t ovulating.
+That’s something you’ll want to talk to your doctor about.
+But even if you are getting your period, the length of it can directly impact your ability to conceive.
 Here’s a rundown on how the length of your cycle can affect your fertility:

 - Normal menstrual cycle — A “normal” menstrual cycle is considered one that lasts between 21 and 35 days, with a menstrual phase of 5 to 7 days.
 Regular periods are a sign that your hormones are balanced and that you’re ovulating.